GingerCohle/VLDadaptor/README.md

 ## Installation

 ####  Our work is based on Python 3.7 and Pytorch 1.7.1+cu111 due to the  [CLIP requirement](https://github.com/openai/CLIP).
 The hardware is Nvidia Tesla V100 single GPU.
 Give a big thanks to Dr. Li WuYang with his work [SIGMA](https://github.com/CityU-AIM-Group/SIGMA).
 We use it as baseline.
+The trained pth are  uploaded to https://drive.google.com/drive/folders/1pmEXHRD7R_EnqTrL5VBvOo9mIJ5a2H9J?usp=drive_link.

 #### Basic Installation